 What’s even better is that you can use triggers that are not available in WooCommerce (like Order paid) to make sure your customers are always updated on their order status.

-Now it’s time to choose what action should the automation perform.
+The third step is to choose what kind of action should the automation perform.

-Obviously, you can send an email using the standard WooCommerce email template.
-But ShopMagic also gives you access to many more options that would otherwise be unavailable without heavy coding and external integrations.
+Surely, you can send an email using the standard WooCommerce email template.
+However, ShopMagic additionally gives you access to many more options that would otherwise be unavailable without heavy coding and external integrations 🥳.💡 Here are some other actions you can use in your email automation

 - Send SMS with Twilio